arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/io/README.md

 Note that `IO` objects can be run multiple times, and depending on how they are constructed they will evaluate its content again every time they're run.

+The general good practice is to have a single unsafe run call per program, at the entry point.
+In backend applications or command line tools this can be at the main.
+For Android apps, specially those before Android 9.0, this could happen per Activity.

 ### attempt

 Executes and defers the result into a new `IO` that has captured any exceptions inside `Either<Throwable, A>`.